laravel/docs/sanctum.md

         // ...
     }

 Then, you may instruct Sanctum to use your custom model via the `usePersonalAccessTokenModel` method provided by Sanctum.
-Typically, you should call this method in the `boot` method of one of your service providers:
+Typically, you should call this method in the `boot` method of one of your application's service providers:

     use App\Models\Passport\PersonalAccessToken;
     use Laravel\Sanctum\Sanctum;